defenseunicorns/uds-core/src/local-path/README.md

 mkdir -p /tmp/k3d # This will be our hostpath for the storage location k3d cluster create -v "$(pwd)/local-path-provisioner.yaml:/var/lib/rancher/k3s/server/manifests/local-path-provisioner.yaml@server:*" --k3s-arg "--disable=local-storage@server:*" -v "/tmp/k3d:/var/lib/rancher/k3s/storage@all" --agents 2
 ```

-Timing can get a little clunky with this, but it does work to support multi-node.